Nikon auto focus wide-angle lenses

 AF-Nikkor 2.8/28 mm.

 Another wide-angle lens once born as a manual focus lens (anno 1974).
-The manual focus version is rated as one of the best 28mm.-lens ever build; the auto focus version may earn the same reputation, although the lens barrel isn´t as sturdy as the all metal body of its ancestors.
+The manual focus version is rated as one of the best 28mm.-lenses ever build; the auto focus version may earn the same reputation, although the lens barrel isn´t as sturdy as the all metal body of its ancestors.
 The manual focus lens has an optical construction of 7 individual elements, while the first auto focus version - introduced in July 1986 - has a redesigned construction of 5 individual lenses.
 In September 1994 the present auto focus version came on the market, which has a renewed design with 6 individual elements.
 Its 74° wide-angle (±54° on DX) makes it a very nice reporter´s lens.
 It weights in at 205 gram, uses the well known 52 mm filters and the HN-2 hood.

 AF-Nikkor 1.4/28 mm.

 In 1993 Nikon surprised the world with this relatively fast wide-angle beauty.
 In those days it was the fastest 28 mm.-lens ever!
 It has an optical construction of 11 elements (one is a precision ground aspheric lens) in 8 groups, close range correction + rear focusing.
 For its size it is not too heavy (520 gram).
 The HK-7 hood has to be bought separately.
 An odd policy of Nikon for this relatively expensive lens.
+Shooting with wide open aperture is no problem: incredibly sharp images!

 AF-Nikkor 2/35 mm.